 All applicants for the TRAN program will be required to provide a statement describing how their overall study plan and design has considered the influence of race, ethnicity, sex and gender diversity.
 Applicants should discuss the limitations, advantages and/or challenges of their research proposal in developing a product or tool that addresses the unmet medical needs of the diverse California population, including underserved racial/ethnic communities.
 Examples include use of models and tools that account for population diversity (e.g. HLA types, gender, genomics data, cell models).
+Applicants should also address how the research team has or will incorporate diverse and inclusive perspectives and experience in the implementation of the research project.

-The GWG and CIRM's governing board will consider these statements in their evaluations and funding recommendations.
+The GWG and CIRM's governing board will evaluate these statements as a review criterion in making funding recommendations.
 Priority will be given to projects with the highest quality plans in this regard.